Skunk Works: 1950s to 1990s

 In 1955, the Skunk Works received a contract from the CIA to build a spyplane known as the U-2 with the intention of flying over the Soviet Union and photographing sites of strategic interest.
 The U-2 was tested at Groom Lake in the Nevada desert, and the Flight Test Engineer in charge was Joseph F. Ware, Jr. The first overflight took place on July 4 1956.
 The U-2 ceased overflights when Francis Gary Powers was shot down during a mission on May 1, 1960, while over Russia.

 The Skunk Works had predicted that the U-2 would have a limited operational life over the Soviet Union.
 The CIA agreed.
 In late 1959, Skunk Works received a contract to build five A-12 aircraft at a cost of $96 million.
 Building a Mach 3.0+ aircraft out of titanium posed enormous difficulties, and the first flight did not occur until 1962.
-(Titanium supply was largely dominated by the Soviet Union, so the CIA set up a dummy corporation to acquire source material.)
+(Titanium supply was largely dominated by the Soviet Union, so the CIA used several shell corporations to acquire source material.)
 Several years later, the U.S. Air Force became interested in the design, and it ordered the SR-71 Blackbird, a two-seater version of the A-12.
 This aircraft first flew in 1966 and remained in service until 1998.

 The D-21 drone, similar in design to the Blackbird, was built to overfly the Lop Nur nuclear test facility in China.
 This drone was launched from the back of a specially modified A-12, known as M-21, of which there were two built.
 After a fatal mid-air collision on the fourth launch, the drones were re-built as D-21Bs, and launched with a rocket booster from B-52s.
 Four operational missions were conducted over China, but the camera packages were never successfully recovered.
 Kelly Johnson headed the Skunk Works until 1975.
 He was succeeded by Ben Rich.